Radon Testing Services

 A short-term radon test followed by a second short-term radon test generates quick results in determining whether to remediate your home or property.
 Another option the EPA suggests if results are needed more quickly is to conduct two short term tests at the same time, using two separate test kits in the same location.
 This method is sometimes used when a real estate transaction is on hold for testing results.

 Long-Term Radon Testing

-A long-term radon testing service remains on your property for more than ninety (90) days.
-Common equipment for this type of testing includes an alpha track and electret detectors.
-A long-term test is different from a short-term test because, though it requires more time, it provides a reading that will tell you your home’s year-round average radon level.
+A long-term radon testing kit remains on your property for more than ninety (90) days.
+Common equipment for this type of testing includes an alpha track and electret ion chamber detectors.
+A long-term test is different from a short-term test because, since the testing time is longer, you will get an idea of your home’s year-round average radon level.
 Knowing this could mean the difference in whether you decide to mitigate.
 The reason is that high pressure levels outside could cause radon levels to fluctuate, and if they peak when you are testing for radon, you could see a reading that is abnormal for your home.

 EPA Recommendations for Radon Testing

 The EPA recommends taking a short-term radon test, and if the results are 4 pCi/L or higher, then proceed with a follow-up test to make certain.
-If the short-term radon testing result is high (about 10 pCi/L or higher), then the best direction is taking a short-term follow-up test instead of a long-term follow up test.
-Results for radon at an average of 4 pCi/L or higher on the first and second tests are in need of remediation.
+If the short-term radon testing result is high (about 10 pCi/L or higher), then the best direction is taking a short-term follow-up test instead of a long-term follow-up test.
+Results for radon at an average of 4 pCi/L or higher on the first and second tests indicate a need for remediation.